 The weighting factors used in this study were generated by processing building stock information obtained from a PNNL report by Jarnagin and Bandyopadhyay (2010).
 The information obtained include: total floor areas by building type for the state of Florida and national average building weighting factors by climate zones.
 The national average weighting factors by building type and climate zones 1A and 2A obtained from the PNNL report were used to split the Florida building stock total floor area into climate zones 1A and 2A for each of the prototype buildings type.
-The weighting factors for climate zone 2A for Florida assumed to be 15.0% of the US national average weighting factors for climate zone 2A.
 Two sets of weighting factors were generated for this investigation: weighting factors for the two Florida climate zones for each prototype buildings type, and the state's average weighting factors by buildings type and climate zones.
 The former weighting factors for climate zones 1A and 2A were used to estimate the EUI for each of the sixteen prototype buildings.
 And the later weighting factors were used to determine an aggregate EUI across the sixteen prototype commercial buildings for the state of Florida.